Puyodead1/udemy-downloader/README.md

   -b BEARER_TOKEN, --bearer BEARER_TOKEN
                         The Bearer token to use
   -q QUALITY, --quality QUALITY
                         Download specific video quality.
-(144, 360, 480, 720, 1080)
+If the requested quality isn't available, the closest quality will be used.
-  -l LANG, --lang LANG  The language to download for captions (Default is en) --skip-lectures       If specified, lectures won't be downloaded.
-  --download-assets     If specified, lecture assets will be downloaded.
-  --download-captions   If specified, captions will be downloaded.
+  -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en') --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed
 ```

 - Passing a Bearer Token and Course ID as an argument